About our Process

 We work with an eclectic mix of materials that include polymer clay, cellulose acetate, solid brass/bronze, freshwater pearls, 14K gold-filled metals, and semi-precious stones, and employ a diverse variety of jewelry making methods such as lost-wax casting, beading, and sculpture.

 How to Care for Your Jewelry

-All earring posts are nickel free.
+All jewelry is nickel free.
 Please see individual product descriptions for more information.